qinxiaoxiang/SignInSystem/README.md

 ##How to use:

-1. Install OpenCV and Python 2.7
+1. Install OpenCV, Python 2.7, and PILLOW (PIL)

 2. Download this repository